hostingbydesign/docs.hostingby.design/docs/appslots/guides/systemd.md

 - Unless you are bound to the subnet port, do not forget authentication!
 - If you are using an rc port, consider binding it to your subnet IP.
 You can easily communicate with your subnet ip via CLI
 - At least, choose a unique port.
 Consider binding to your subnet port whenever possible (fun fact: subnet bound ports are accessible from your wireguard VPN)
-- You need to start your mounts before the media center apps start, so you can try either a `Before=plex@tjmack` or a `PostStart=/usr/bin/sudo box restart plex`
+- You need to start your mounts before the media center apps start, so you can try either a `Before=plex@username` or a `PostStart=/usr/bin/sudo box restart plex`